 The condition can also be a problem with sleep.
 Sleeping too deeply means the signal being sent from the bladder to the brain to wake up and empty is not being detected, or if detected, ignored.

 The continuous cycle of bed-wetting can promote anxiety and feelings of helplessness.
 Focusing on what helps, relaxation and working through how they feel about things can often help.
 Along with body alarms that you can set to a simple sleep pattern.
 They alert the person to getting up and emptying the bladder before going back down into the deep sleep.

 One key element here is blame.
-No one is to blame, it’s just one of those things.
-Older children and adults who are bedwetting are not doing it for fun, or spite and all would happily wish it away.
+No one is to blame; it’s just one of those things.
+Older children and adults who are bedwetting are not doing it for fun, or spite, and all would happily wish it away.

-The things you can try yourselves before going to bed are:
+So the things you can try yourselves before going to bed are:

 - Make sure you’re winding down for the day.

 - Don’t watch TV as you go off to sleep, the blue light from the TV can affect melatonin – the chemical released in your brain that helps regulate sleep cycles.

 - Read a book or a magazine to help you drift off